Introduction

 Conclusion

-We have ended our discussion on the state codes and jurisdictional authorities, the Interplay of State Codes in GST.
-We learned about the state jurisdiction charge under GST, and how you find state jurisdiction under GST.
+We have now concluded our discussion on state codes and jurisdictional authorities, specifically the Interplay of State Codes in GST.
+Throughout this discussion, we explored how businesses determine state jurisdiction under GST and apply state jurisdiction charges.

 -